 Ease of Installing Sticky Tile Backsplash

 I have done my fair share of real tile work on a kitchen backsplash and entire 9 foot bathroom walls.
-(See the farmhouse bathroom tile makeover HERE.)
+(See our floor to ceiling tiled Craftsman Bungalow Bathroom Remodel HERE.)
 Compared to real tile, peel and stick tile is much easier, quicker and far less messy.

 Yes, if you make a mistake, you can lift up and re-stick.
 However, the more you do this, the more it loses its stick.
 So carefully applying the sheet the first (or maybe the second) time is highly advisable.

-I bought sticky tile that is “3-D,” so the texture is like real subway tile.
+I bought sticky tile that is “3-D,” so the texture is like real subway tiles.
 It comes in 12 inch square sheets in a pack of 10.
-Therefore, you are not applying individual tiles but a sheet of tiles.
+Therefore, you are not applying individual tiles but a square foot sheet of tiles.